Waziup/learning-center-content/content/en/programs/train-the-trainer-program/units/1_hardware_communication/index.md

 With those courses, you will have the basic knowledge to create and program you first IoT prototypes!

-Please do the exercice in the "Wiring and programming sensors" and the "Arduino programming" courses.
+<alert type='success'><b>Task 3:</b> Please do the exercices in all three courses.</alert>

+The exercices are:
+- the questionnaire in the first course
+- the Ultrasonic sensor exercice
+- the LED blinking exercice
+You need to take a photo of your prototype and upload it the corresponding Drive folder.

 Don't forget to click "Mark topic done" when you have finished.

 ## Radio communications and networking